1.8. Challenger Service API

 400 Bad Request:

 The request does not follow the spec.
-If the request ask for application/json the response will include error code, hint and detail.
+The response will include error code, hint and detail.
 Since protocol v1.
-Otherwise, the body contains information using the template invalid-request.

 403 Forbidden: